chriswayg/toolbox/README.md

 # toolbox
-#### a small Alpine Linux based toolbox for CoreOS
+#### a small Alpine Linux based toolbox

-Obnam is a backup tool, many network realted tools, nano text editor, etc.
+It includes many network realted tools, nano and vim text editors, Obnam as a backup tool, git and many others listed below.

 List of Tools/Packages: